-A full day is ours to scout for Yellowstone's legendary wolves.
+A full day is ours to scout for Yellowstone's legendary wolves and other wildlife.
 Reintroduced to the park in 1995 amid much controversy, the gray wolf was returned to this native ecosystem after a 70-year absence following a policy of government-sanctioned eradication.
 Since then, they have flourished, supported by bountiful prey including a multitude of elk.
 Yet much rancor continues to surround their presence, and we learn in detail from our guides about the current conditions in which wolves exist within the greater Yellowstone area.
 As the wolves have restored more balance to the natural ecosystem, elk numbers have dropped, and we may not be as likely to see as many wolves as visitors did several years ago.
 If we are especially lucky, though, we might see a pack test an elk herd for a weak or sick animal, or spot lone individuals foraging on their own.
 But even if the wolves remain elusive, the winter landscape is magical, and we're sure to see plenty of other wildlife native to the park.

 Day 6: Lamar Valley / Paradise Valley / Bozeman

 As dawn illumines the snowy meadows of the Lamar Valley and the peaks of the Northern Range, we return once more in search of wolves.
 If we are fortunate to sight them, our onboard spotting scope enhances our observation of their activities from a distance without disturbing their natural behavior.
-Many of our Expedition Leaders have worked for years with the on-site researchers who track these wolves daily, and together they provide us every opportunity to find these intriguing animals in their natural surroundings.
-Returning to Mammoth Hot Springs and exiting the park once more, we leave Yellowstone’s frozen silence and continue up the Paradise Valley along the Yellowstone River, flanked on either side by the Absaroka and Gallatin ranges.
+Many of our Expedition Leaders have worked for years with the field researchers who track these wolves daily, and together they provide us every opportunity to find these intriguing animals in their natural surroundings.
+Returning to Mammoth Hot Springs and exiting the park once more, we leave Yellowstone’s frozen silence and continue up the Paradise Valley along the Yellowstone River, flanked by the Absaroka and Gallatin ranges on either side.
 Reaching Bozeman for a final night, we gather for a farewell dinner this evening.

 Day 7: Bozeman / Depart